fienvh/uit-documentatie/content/json-ld/latest/places/place-facility.md

 Object must contain:
 - id

-**Note**: special permission is needed to update facilities in UDB3.
+**Note**: special permission is needed to update facilities in UiTdatabank.
 Contact an administrator for further information.

 **List of facilities for places**